 In short, this trek is every photographer’s dream come true.
 The best time to do the trek would be after monsoon recedes, from November till February.
 Though the trek is easy, walking 20 km does demand some amount of endurance.
 Therefore, this trek is best suited for people with a considerable amount of fitness.

 Indiahikes does not run the Kumta to Gokarna Beach Trek any time during the year.
 However, it is a wonderful Do-It-Yourself trek

-Indiahikes only runs treks in the Himalayas.
-You can choose a Himalayan trek that you wish to based on your experience, season and difficulty here
+Indiahikes runs treks primarily in the Himalayas.
+You can choose a Himalayan trek that you wish to based on your experience, season and difficulty here.